smaeda-ks/me/index.md

 - MV「地球滅亡」by MORISAKI SHINYA: [YouTube](https://youtu.be/kZzqYwn1y-k)
 Main Camera Operator

-- Short Horror Film (No Title): [YouTube](https://youtu.be/P5z0xi_trUY)
+- Short Horror Film (No Title): [YouTube](https://youtu.be/BuM4SNVS_u8) *This is Shortened Version
 Main Camera Operator
-(This film was used for a haunted house's promotion and was actually played in the house.)
+(This was used for a haunted house's promotion and the original version was played in the house.)

 #### 2018
 - MV「女児 in my heart」by MORISAKI SHINYA: [YouTube](https://youtu.be/F2G44eS6aco)